ZFMK/Labels-and-Imports-for-DiversityWorkbench/Labels/Lot/README.md

 QR code only
 ==================
-- if "QR" is entered in the title field for the labels obly the QR code of the AccessionNumber is displayed
+- if "QR" is entered in the title field for the labels only the QR code of the AccessionNumber is displayed

 - in case of a lot, the first entry is used for the QR code